-- 2.1 This Statement of Licensing Principles is written pursuant to the provisions of the Act and the Guidance issued under s.25 of the Act by the Gambling Commission. - 2.2 All references to 'the Guidance' refer to the Gambling Commissions Guidance to licensing authorities 5th Edition due to be published imminently - 2.3 The Statement takes effect on 31 January 2016.
+- 2.1 This Statement of Licensing Principles is written pursuant to the provisions of the Act and the Guidance issued under s.25 of the Act by the Gambling Commission. - 2.2 All references to 'the Guidance' refer to the Gambling Commission Guidance to licensing authorities 5th Edition published i in September 2015 and last updated in September 2016. - 2.3 The Statement takes effect on 31 January 2019.

-The Statement of Principles was approved at a meeting of Council on XXXXXX and was published via our website on XXXXXX.
-A paper copy of the Policy may be viewed during normal office hours at the offices of West Devon Borough Council, Kilworthy Park, Tavistock, PL19 0BZ.
+The Statement of Principles was approved at a meeting of Council on XXXX and was published via our website on XXXX.
+A paper copy of the Policy may be viewed upon prior request during normal office hours at the offices of West Devon Borough Council, Kilworthy Park, Tavistock, PL19 0BZ.

-Should you have any comments to make regards this Statement, please write to us at the above address or email licensing@westdevon.gov.uk
+Should you have any comments to make regarding this Statement, please write to us at the above address or email licensing@westdevon.gov.uk

-It should be noted that this Statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Act.
+This Statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Act.